-The Partnership pays the Manager a monthly management fee equal to 1/12th of 1.10 percent of the Net Asset Value of the class E units and 1/12th of 1.00 percent of the Net Asset Value of the class F units.
-The management fee is calculated and accrued monthly, in arrears, on the last Friday of each month, or preceding business day if the last Friday of the month is a holiday, based on each Partnership's Net Asset Value on such day and is paid on the last redemption date of each month, plus applicable taxes.
+The Partnership pays the Manager a monthly management fee equal to 1/12th of 1.10 percent of the Net Asset Value of the class E units up to June 30, 2022 and 1.70 percent of the Net Asset Value thereafter.
+The management fee is calculated and accrued monthly, in arrears, on the last Friday of each month, or preceding business day if the last Friday of the month is a holiday, based on each Partnership's Net Asset Value on such day and is paid on the last redemption date of each month.
 Management fees in respect of the class D units of the Partnership are charged to each individual account by the manager.